cleric-oss/server-docs/data.md

       error: unknown;
     };
 ```

+Auth keys can be used to access an account without username or password and should be used to store access or generate auth tokens (for bots).

 1. Check if the password matches the username and is valid.
 2. Generate a new unused ID (don't use an ID which is now invalid either)